theFong/vagrant-guide/README.md

 If you get this error message: `The image id '[ami-*]' does not exist (Fog::Compute::AWS::NotFound)` make sure to set the aws profile region value `~/.aws/config` as the same value thats passed into terraform.

+## Security

+Vagrant, by default, provisions a public IP for the ec2 instance.
+In this guide, we expose port 22 to allow ssh access as well.
+The SSH server behind port 22 is secured with via a newly generated priv/pub key found in `/keys` but a stronger security model may be desired in certain scenarios.

 ## Dependencies
 **Run `.brev/setup.sh` or use a Brev environment**